 Insects can be raised using less water, land, and feed than traditional livestock.
 They can be raised vertically in urban environments and can be raised on food and farm waste.
 Adding insects to our diets is a smart and nutritional step forward.

 Eating insects makes sense but, at a critical time for our species and the planet, we’re pushing people worldwide away from their traditional foods and towards unsustainable foods like beef.
 Steak is revered while insects are reviled.
 We look at insects as survival food or, worse, the food of the poor.
 We’re shaming people away from an affordable and sustainable source of protein due to our unwarranted cultural fears.

 Insects Can Help Fight Global Warming

 Protein plays an important part in global nutrition.
-Meat is a common way for people to get protein and the essential amino acids, but farming large animals is expensive and bad for the environment.
+Meat is a common way for people to get protein and essential amino acids, but farming large animals is expensive and bad for the environment.
 Over a third of our arable land is used for agriculture.
 It takes over a thousand gallons of water to produce a single pound of meat.
-Insects need a small fraction of land and barely any water for the same amount of nutrition.
+Insects can be raised on a small fraction of land and barely any water for the same amount of nutrition.